Here’s Why Sharna Burgess And ‘DWTS’ Host Tom Bergeron Skipped Val Chmerkovskiy & Jenna Johnson’s Wedding

 “Congratulations you two love birds.
 You freakin did it!!
 May this be the beginning of your long and beautiful life together.
 I can’t wait to hear all the stories, I can’t wait to see all the videos and mostly I can’t wait to see you both and hug you.
 Love you Mr. and Mrs. Chmerkovskiy. #nowgomakebeautifulbabies.”

 Fans were surprised that Sharna Burgess did not attend Val Chmerkovskiy and Jenna Johnson’s wedding, but the pretty pro dancer had a very good reason.
-Sharna was tied up with her duties on Dancing With the Stars: Australia.
+Sharna was tied up with her duties on Dancing with the Stars: Australia.
 In February, Burgess confirmed that she had signed on as a judge for the Australian version of the celebrity dancing competition.

 Even though Sharna Burgess had a good reason for changing her wedding RSVP to a “no,” she previously dished about how much she was looking forward to the Chmerkovskiy nuptials.
 Earlier this year, Sharna told Us Weekly her co-stars’ wedding would be “one for the books.”